 This guidance does not apply to moving goods between Ireland and Northern Ireland.

-If the UK leaves the EU without a deal, UK businesses that import goods will need to apply the same procedures to EU trade that apply when trading with the rest of the world.
+In a no-deal Brexit, UK businesses that import goods will need to apply the same procedures to EU trade that apply when trading with the rest of the world.

-Under import rules for trading with the rest of the world, goods are not released from customs control until you’ve made a full import declaration and paid customs duty in full.
+When you import goods from the rest of the world, they’re not released from customs control until you’ve declared them and paid import duties and VAT.

 If you already trade outside of the EU

-If you’re importing controlled goods as well as standard goods, you can choose to use the controlled goods procedure for both.
+If you’re importing controlled goods as well as standard goods, you can just follow the process for importing controlled goods.

 If HMRC withdraws these procedures

-If we decide to withdraw these procedures we’ll give you a 12 month notice period.
-This will give you time to prepare your business to follow the full import processes for trading.
+HMRC will review transitional simplified procedures after Brexit.
+If we decide to withdraw them, we’ll let you know 12 months before.
+This will give you time to prepare your business to follow the full process for importing goods.

-- become authorised to use customs freight simplified procedures
+- apply for authorisation to use customs freight simplified procedures